meganedeziel/Lemna_DPR/README.md

 # Lemna_BEF
-The effect of biodiversity on plant productivity changes over time.
-A study based on duckweed communities.
+The effect of biodiversity on productivity changes over time in duckweed communities.

 Authors:
 Alex-Anne Couture (1)